What is the CSRD? Everything you need to know.

 Cross-cutting reporting is mandatory for all companies in the scope of CSRD.
 However, the remaining standards are subject to materiality assessment.
 Companies will only be required to report data relevant to their business, so don't worry – you might not need to do them all.

 These standards essentially provide guidelines on what needs to be reported and how.
 So, ESRS is the blueprint for sustainability reporting under the CSRD.
+As part of the 2026 Omnibus changes, the ESRS are being simplified – cutting the number of required data points and leaning more heavily on materiality – with the revised standards expected to apply from the 2027 financial year.

 CSRD's potential impact (and why sustainability reporting is important)

-In short, the CSRD will increase accountability and encourage companies to set sustainability goals that ultimately help them go net zero
+In short, the CSRD will increase accountability and encourage companies to set sustainability goals that ultimately help them go net zero.

 Preparing for changes in ESG reporting

 The CSRD will impact many companies in and outside the EU, but not immediately.
 That gives many businesses ample time to prepare for the directive, understand the standards, and develop ESG policies and targets that help them reduce their emissions.
+Impacted companies will need to determine how they can collect relevant data and work with their suppliers and partners to disclose value chain emissions.

 FAQs